15 Months Old Baby Food Chart

 8. Calories

 The growth rate of your kid might not be as rapid as it was during his early baby days.
-This results in a calorie requirement of around a kilocalorie or so, on a daily basis, which increases gradually over the years.
+This results in a calorie requirement of around a kilocalorie or so daily, which increases gradually over the years.

 Nutrient Requirements for a 15 Months Old Child